mbellman/cosmodrone/README.md

 ### TODO:

 ##### GAME
+* Level select needs a little "console" to print the level descriptions on
 * Text coloring
 * Loading bar/indicator of some kind (connect level menu with gameplay!!!)
 * New drone sprite